AdaCore/learn/content/courses/intro-to-spark/chapters/02_Flow_Analysis.rst

-program is correct, you shouldn't ignore the message: it means flow analysis cannot guarantee that :ada:`Result` is always initialized at the call site and so assumes any read of :ada:`Result` at the call site will read initialized data.
+program is correct, you shouldn't ignore the message: it means flow analysis cannot guarantee that :ada:`Result` is always initialized at the call site and so assumes any read of :ada:`Result` at the call site will read uninitialized data.
 Therefore, you should either initialize :ada:`Result` when :ada:`Found` is false, which silences flow analysis, or verify this assumption at each call site by other means.